SGM Herbert A. Friedman (Ret.)

 Aircraft Bombs Iraqi Soldier

 One proposed leaflet shows a Coalition F-16 Fighting Falcon fighter-bomber strafing and bombing an Iraqi soldier.
 There is no text, but a comment at the bottom of the page states that the drawing is a draft color illustration for proposed product developed by MSG Lester M. Steenberg, U.S. Army on 14 December 1990 at Al Jubayl S.A.
 Note the black flames and compare them to the flames on leaflet C36.
+The artist did a similar draft the following day that depicted the Iraqi soldier in close-up while overhead three aircraft dropped bombs headed directly at his head.

 This leaflet depicts the flag of